 Your AB inflatable boat can be used in many ways and can give you endless satisfaction.
-Nevertheless, its maintenance and its performance depend on a number of factors that are important to you, the owner, and which are respectively:
+Nevertheless, its maintenance and its performance depend on a number of factors that are important to you, the owner, which are:

-- 1. Correct & Balanced Inflation: Properly balanced inflation is the principal factor controlling the correct operation of the boat.
+1. Correct & Balanced Inflation: Properly balanced inflation is the principal factor controlling the correct operation of the boat.
 It is important to know that: